threedworld-mit/tdw/Documentation/lessons/camera/cinematic_camera.md

 - `rotate_speed` is the angular speed of the camera.
 This can later be adjusted by setting `camera.rotate_speed`.
 - `field_of_view_speed` is the rate per frame that the field of view will be set.
 This can later be adjusted by setting `camera.field_of_view_speed`.

-`CinematicCamera` API calls *start* a camera motion.
-It will then continuously move per `c.communicate(commands)` call until the motion is done:

-- `camera.moving` If True, the camera is still moving.
-- `camera.rotating` If True, the camera is still rotating.
-- `camera.setting_field_of_view` If True, the camera is still adjusting the field of view.

 ## Movement

 | Function                                        | Description                                                  |